 - Temperature and speed controls for tuning each character's vocal personality

-- Free zero-shot voice cloning from 5-15 seconds for consistent character voices.
-Professional cloning available for custom requirements
+- Free zero-shot voice cloning from 5-15 seconds for consistent character voices

-- Inworld Speech-to-Speech API for the full character AI pipeline: speech input, LLM-driven dialogue, and voice output through a single API call.
+- Inworld Realtime API for the full character AI pipeline: speech input, LLM-driven dialogue, and voice output through a single API call.
 Handles turn-taking and interruption natively.
-Combined with the platform's production-grade orchestration, developers get character memory, safety filters, and observability built in, with no separate infrastructure to build or maintain
+Combined with production-grade orchestration, developers get character memory, safety filters, and observability built in

 - 48 kHz audio output for high-fidelity audio